-To avoid breaking the law, Verizon must take proper steps to ensure that its processing of personal information on an international basis is safe and, hence, lawful.
-The purpose of this Policy, therefore, is to set out a framework to satisfy the standards contained in European data protection law and, as a result, provide an adequate level of protection for all personal information which is transferred from Exporting Entities to Importing Entities.
+To avoid breaking the law, Verizon must take proper steps to ensure that its use of personal information on an international basis is safe and, hence, lawful.
+The purpose of this Policy, therefore, is to set out a framework to satisfy the standards contained in European data protection law and, as a result, provide an adequate level of protection for all personal information which is transferred from Group Members within Europe to Group Members outside Europe or is subsequently transferred by a non-European Group Member to another non-European Group Member.

-This Policy is legally binding and applies to all Group Members and their employees where those Group Members process personal information both manually and by automatic means, and requires that Group Members who process personal information as a controller, or as a processor on behalf of a controller Group Member, comply with the Rules set out in Part II of this Policy (as applicable) together with the policies and procedures set out in the appendices in Part III of this Policy.
+This Policy is legally binding and applies to all Group Members and their employees where those Group Members process personal information both manually and by automatic means, and requires that Group Members who collect, process or transfer personal information as a controller, or as a processor on behalf of a controller Group Member, comply with the Rules set out in Part II of this Policy (as applicable) together with the policies and procedures set out in the appendices in Part III of this Policy.

-For completeness, Group Members (and their employees) must comply with the EU Binding Corporate Rules Processor Policy when they process personal information as a processor for a controller which is not a Group Member.
-Some Group Members may act as both a controller/processor for another Group Member and as a processor for a controller that is not a Group Member, and must therefore comply with this Policy and also the EU Binding Corporate Rules Processor Policy as appropriate.
+For completeness, Group Members (and their employees) must comply with the Binding Corporate Rules Processor Policy when they process personal information as a processor for a controller which is not a Group Member.
+Some Group Members may act as both a controller/processor for another Group Member and as a processor for a controller that is not a Group Member, and must therefore comply with this Policy and also the Binding Corporate Rules Processor Policy as appropriate.